Maui Whale Season

 & Birthing

-The North Pacific humpback whales mate in Hawaii’s oceans.
-The humpbacks are known to be polygamous mammals, which means that they are not monogamous but promiscuous breeders.
+The North Pacific humpback whales mate in Hawai‘i’s oceans.
+These whales are polygamous mammals, meaning they are not monogamous and will mate with multiple partners during a season.

 View more